 By Bruno A. Cayoun, DPsych, MiCBT Institute, Hobart Australia.

 Over the past two decades, much has been said about the nature, mechanisms and roles of mindfulness.
-Yet, some conceptualizations and their derived clinical packages show a noticeable lack of differentiation between mindfulness, awareness and attention.
-This has consequences for what is being taught to clinicians, students and clients using mental health services.
-This has implications for research and therapy outcomes.
-In this short discussion article, I provides clarification on the important differences between attention, awareness and mindfulness for clinicians genuinely interested in developing mindfulness skills personally, studying them accurately and teaching them beneficially.
+Yet some conceptualizations and their derived clinical packages show a noticeable lack of differentiation between mindfulness, awareness and attention.
+This has consequences for what is being taught to clinicians, students and clients using mental health services and has implications for research and therapy outcomes.
+In this short discussion article, I provide clarification on the important differences between attention, awareness and mindfulness for clinicians genuinely interested in developing mindfulness skills personally, studying them accurately and teaching them beneficially.

 IN this article: